Back to Blog

 The Counterintuitive Opening

 Here is the counterintuitive part.
-Starting with your biggest song usually kills the energy curve.
-You peak too early.
-But SWIM builds slowly.
-Piano intro.
-Then drums.
+Opening with a deep album cut usually risks losing the crowd.
+But Body to Body builds slowly.
+The folk sample draws everyone in.
+Then the bass hits.
 Then the full band.
 It actually works as an opener because it grows into something huge.

 The crowd was confused for ten seconds.
-Then RM started rapping.
-Everyone remembered how to scream.
+Then the Arirang melody landed.
+Everyone remembered where they were.
+The energy exploded.

 What the Emotional Journey Looked Like